 10. This is not forever.
-Before you know it, it will be Parent's Weekend or Thanksgiving Break and you will see them and be able to hug them and ask all the questions you have.
+Before you know it--and with Covid, really any day--it will be Parent's Weekend (if they have one this year) or Thanksgiving Break and you will see them and be able to hug them and ask all the questions you have.
 In fact, I have found the kids are home on break a lot.
 So whenever you feel like you will never see your child again, look at a calendar and remind yourself it won't be long.

 Of course it's sad to let them go, but you’ve done your job.
 You raised your child well and they are ready for their own adventure.
 I find that although I miss my my kids when they are away, I also know they are where they're supposed to be.